galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 Usually we recognize these two files which belong to one sample by the name which has the same identifier for the reads but a different extension, e.g. `sampleA_R1.fastq` for the forward reads and `sampleA_R2.fastq` for the reverse reads.
 It can also be `_f` or `_1` for the forward reads and `_r` or `_2` for the reverse reads.

 The data we analyzed in the previous step was single-end data so we will import a paired-end RNA-seq dataset to use.
-We will run FastQC and aggregate the two reports with MultiQC {% cite ewels2016multiqc %}.
+We will run Falco and aggregate the two reports with MultiQC {% cite ewels2016multiqc %}.

 > <hands-on-title>Assessing the quality of paired-end reads</hands-on-title>
 >